-Use the ITEST command to test the operation of the analog outputs.
-The ITEST command forces the analog outputs to entered values.
-The analog outputs remain at these values until you enter the command ITEST without parameters or reset the transmitter.
+Use the serial line to test the operation of the analog outputs.
+Use the ITEST command to force the analog outputs to entered values.
+The set values remain valid until you enter the command ITEST without parameters or RESET the transmitter.